Zorin-Mykhailo/Hillel2024__English/Hillel2024__English/Classes/11/readme.md

 This example is a detailed CV for a QA Engineer:

-Ethan Wilson
+**Ethan Wilson**
-ethan@wilson.com
+> • ethan@wilson.com
-• (100) 947-1603
+> • (100) 947-1603
-• linkedin.com/in/ethan-wilson
+> • linkedin.com/in/ethan-wilson
-• @ethan.wilson
+> • @ethan.wilson

 **QA Engineer**
-Highly skilled QA Engineer with 4 years of experience in developing and implementing test automation strategies, resulting in a 50% reduction in manual testing time and a 30% increase in test coverage.
+> Highly skilled QA Engineer with 4 years of experience in developing and implementing test automation strategies, resulting in a 50% reduction in manual testing time and a 30% increase in test coverage.
 Proven track record in collaborating with development teams to identify and resolve critical bugs, resulting in a 25% reduction in customer-reported issues and a 15% improvement in customer satisfaction scores.
 Exceptional skills in analyzing and reporting on test results, providing valuable insights to the product team and contributing to a 20% increase in product quality.

 **WORK EXPERIENCE**
-QA Engineer
-03/2022 – Present
-TechTest Solutions
+**QA Engineer** `03/2022 – Present` *TechTest Solutions*

-- Developed and implemented a test automation strategy, resulting in a 50% reduction in manual testing time and a 30% increase in test coverage.
+> - Developed and implemented a test automation strategy, resulting in a 50% reduction in manual testing time and a 30% increase in test coverage.
-- Collaborated with the development team to identify and resolve critical bugs, resulting in a 25% reduction in customer-reported issues and a 15% improvement in customer satisfaction scores.
+> - Collaborated with the development team to identify and resolve critical bugs, resulting in a 25% reduction in customer-reported issues and a 15% improvement in customer satisfaction scores.
-- Analyzed and reported on test results, providing valuable insights to the product team and contributing to a 20% increase in product quality.
+> - Analyzed and reported on test results, providing valuable insights to the product team and contributing to a 20% increase in product quality.

-Test Environment Manager
-03/2020 – 03/2022
-Innovatech Solutions
+**Test Environment Manager** `03/2020 – 03/2022`  *Innovatech Solutions*

-- Managed the development and maintenance of test environments, ensuring accurate and efficient testing of software applications and reducing testing time by 20%.
+> - Managed the development and maintenance of test environments, ensuring accurate and efficient testing of software applications and reducing testing time by 20%.
-- Identified and documented critical bugs and other issues, leading to a 10% reduction in production issues and a 5% improvement in overall software quality.
+> - Identified and documented critical bugs and other issues, leading to a 10% reduction in production issues and a 5% improvement in overall software quality.
-- Participated in code reviews, providing valuable feedback to the development team and contributing to a 15% increase in code quality.
+> - Participated in code reviews, providing valuable feedback to the development team and contributing to a 15% increase in code quality.

-Software QA Tester
-03/2019 – 03/2020
-CyberTech Innovations
+**Software QA Tester** `03/2019 – 03/2020` *CyberTech Innovations*

-- Developed and maintained test plans and test cases for a complex software application, resulting in a 20% reduction in testing time and a 10% increase in test coverage.
+> - Developed and maintained test plans and test cases for a complex software application, resulting in a 20% reduction in testing time and a 10% increase in test coverage.
-- Investigated and troubleshooted customer issues, providing timely and effective solutions and contributing to a 15% improvement in customer satisfaction scores.
+> - Investigated and troubleshooted customer issues, providing timely and effective solutions and contributing to a 15% improvement in customer satisfaction scores.
-- Monitored and reported on quality metrics, providing valuable insights to the product team and contributing to a 10% increase in product quality.
+> - Monitored and reported on quality metrics, providing valuable insights to the product team and contributing to a 10% increase in product quality.

 **SKILLS & COMPETENCIES**

-- Test automation
+> - Test automation
-- Test planning and execution
+> - Test planning and execution
-- Test case development and maintenance
+> - Test case development and maintenance
-- Bug identification and documentation
+> - Bug identification and documentation
-- Test environment management
+> - Test environment management
-- Code review and feedback
+> - Code review and feedback
-- Quality metrics analysis and reporting
+> - Quality metrics analysis and reporting
-- Troubleshooting and problem-solving
+> - Troubleshooting and problem-solving
-- Cross-functional collaboration
+> - Cross-functional collaboration
-- Customer issue resolution
+> - Customer issue resolution
-- Continuous improvement
+> - Continuous improvement
-- Agile methodologies
+> - Agile methodologies
-- Performance testing
+> - Performance testing
-- Security testing
+> - Security testing
-- Usability testing
+> - Usability testing

 **COURSES / CERTIFICATIONS**
-Certified Software Quality Engineer (CSQE)
-04/2023
-American Society for Quality (ASQ)
+> **Certified Software Quality Engineer (CSQE)** `04/2023` *American Society for Quality (ASQ)*
-ISTQB Certified Tester
-04/2022
-International Software Testing Qualifications Board
+> **ISTQB Certified Tester** `04/2022` *International Software Testing Qualifications Board*
-International Software Testing Qualifications Board Agile Tester Extension (ISTQB-CTFL-AT)
+> **International Software Testing Qualifications Board Agile Tester Extension (ISTQB-CTFL-AT)** `04/2021` *International Software Testing Qualifications Board (ISTQB)*
-04/2021
-International Software Testing Qualifications Board (ISTQB)

 **EDUCATION**
-Bachelor of Science in Computer Engineering
-2013-2017
-Rochester Institute of Technology, Rochester, NY
+> Bachelor of Science in Computer Engineering `2013-2017` Rochester Institute of Technology, Rochester, NY
-Software Quality Assurance Engineering
+> Software Quality Assurance Engineering
-Computer Science
+> Computer Science

 ## Task 5.
 Your skills
-### Brainstorm your own skills and experiences that are relevant to the job you're looking for/ or have.
+### Brainstorm your own skills and experiences that are relevant to the job you're looking for / or have.
 ```
 ...
 ```